JudgeGroovyman/JudgeGroovyman.github.io/Games.md

 	- the weapons are hard to figure out.
 Each character has unique weapons and I think to enjoy this I'm going to need to figure out one character that I like that has the weapons I want.
 Frankly I want simple missiles, mines, and boost!
 	- in order for me to like this I'm going to have to play it a lot.
 Actually since its not a huge game maybe I could get really good at it in time?  maybe I could become one of the best?
 	- Atm I do not like this but I want to like it SO MUCH.
+* Revenge of the Titans mac 1/16/2021
+	- I got this from a humble bundle years ago and the version I'm using is from 2015.
+They said in a steam convo that the libraires they used are far too old to be updated so they arent going to be able to make a mac fix because they cant pay the bills as is so they cant afford to go fix an old game and I get that.
+Steam has a problem though not being able to distinguish between 'mac compatible' and 'mac compatible now'.  same wiht windows obviously though to a lesser degree.
+Each game should have a minimum os and a max os and if its ccompatible with the latest then the max os stands, but otherwise allow users to report if its not compatible with os updates.
+I could get a steam key from my humble bundle if I want to.
+	- regardless I just beat the easy campaign on earth and it was fun.
+The final boss level I didnt like because it was too open, but many of the other levels I liked.
+	- I had to move hte download and had to use the chmod trick but then it worked.
+	- however it crashed every 10 min or so after every few levels.
+If I just restarted it after every level it was fine.
+I lost half a level like 3 times not a big deal.
+	- I liked it and there was TONS more customizations in the skill tree that I could go for if it were more stable
+	- I think I like tower defense where the entry and exit points are discrete and especially where I dont have to defendd two fronts because I cant think that way and still have the same kind of fun.
+	- I got about halfway through the moon level.

 # Top notable purchases #